goabstract/Awesome-Design-Tools/README.md

 ### Design to Code Tools
 * [Blocs For Mac](https://blocsapp.com/) — a fast, easy to use and powerful visual web design tool, that lets you create responsive websites without writing code.
 * [Bootstrap Studio](https://bootstrapstudio.io/) — a powerful web design tool for creating responsive websites using the Bootstrap framework.
+* [Mobirise](https://mobirise.com/) — an offline drag and drop website builder software that is based on Bootstrap 3/4 and Google AMP.
 * [Pinegrow](https://pinegrow.com/) — a professional visual editor for CSS Grid, Bootstrap 4 and 3, Foundation, responsive design, HTML, and CSS.
 * [Readymag](https://readymag.com/) — visually-pleasing tool for designing on the web from landing pages to multimedia long-reads, presentations and portfolios.
 * [STUDIO](https://studio.design/) — design from scratch, collaborate in real time and publish websites.